The future is here: AI-borne ransomware has arrived

-Learn More about Move over, DevSecOps: DevEx is the new darlingBuild system hardening is the practice of securing the infrastructure, tools, and workflows involved in compiling, linking, and packaging software.
+Learn More about The future is here: AI-borne ransomware has arrivedBuild system hardening is the practice of securing the infrastructure, tools, and workflows involved in compiling, linking, and packaging software.
 It consists of implementing security controls that prevent unauthorized access, reduce the attack surface, and ensure the integrity of the software build process.

 This process applies to CI/CD pipelines, build servers (e.g., Jenkins, GitLab, GitHub Actions), and associated systems that convert source code into deployable software.